 I got a panicked, teary call from “the nanny” on Saturday night.
 She had snuck away to call me despite being threatened to remain silent about what was happening at home.
-The house had been gutted.
-Stripped bare.
+The house had been stripped bare.
 Everything that I owned…everything that we had worked for during our ten years together was gone.

-“He” had a Uhaul truck and his Aunt lying in wait.
+Seth had a Uhaul truck and his aunt lying in wait.
 Waiting for me to leave for the weekend.
 Almost as soon as I left the house…they began to remove all of my belongings.
 My bed, my dressers, my houseplants, my kitchen table, couches, art….every single thing I owned was removed from the house.
 Everything except my daughters’ bedroom furniture.
 They even took the photos of my children off the walls.
 Every photo…gone. $20,000 worth of my possessions….but it was the loss of the photos that hurt the most.

-He insisted that the nanny meet him for coffee on Saturday morning.
+Seth insisted that the nanny meet him for coffee on Saturday morning.
 This was the day she was moving in.
 He looked weird…shaking…stuttering…and he told her that he would evict her that day if she called me and told me what was happening.
 She was afraid of him.
 Didn’t know what to do– had no where to go as she had given notice at her former home.
 She called me anyway and then she made plans to move out of our home…the day she was moving in.